The 14 Best Lightweight Moisturizers for a Barely-There Feel and Otherworldly Glow

 Hydration without the heaviness.

-(Image credit: Getty Images/Lorenzo Palizzolo)
+(Image credit: Getty Images; Launchmetrics)

 Don't get me wrong: I still need a decent amount of moisture.
 My skin gets dry, especially in the fall and winter.
-But my new top priority is finding an airy formula with a silky texture that works well under makeup, especially in the summer when the heat and humidity leave me sweaty and shiny.
+But my new top priority is finding an airy formula with a silky texture that works well under makeup, especially in the spring and summer when the heat and humidity can leave me sweaty and shiny.
 Thankfully, there are plenty of breathable moisturizers to choose from, no matter your primary skin concerns.

 My fellow Marie Claire editors were quick to offer up their favorites.
 E-Commerce Editor Julia Marzovilla swears by Laneige's Water Bank Blue Hyaluronic Cream, which happens to contain SPF, while Contributing Beauty Writer Marisa Petrarca told me Belif's K-Beauty moisturizer would "change my life."

 Naturally, I tested their picks and dozens of other highly-rated lightweight moisturizers.
-I also consulted with board-certified dermatologists Audrey Kunin, M.D.
-FAAD, and Naana Boakye, MD, FAAD to ensure that my top picks are suitable for oily, acne-prone skin and contain nourishing ingredients.
+I also consulted with board-certified dermatologists Audrey Kunin, MD FAAD, and Naana Boakye, MD, FAAD to ensure that my top picks are suitable for oily, acne-prone skin and contain nourishing ingredients.
 Shop my new go-to lightweight moisturizers ahead.

 samantha holender wearing lightweight moisturizer in a brown sweater.